THE ONENESS OF GOD

 B. God is NOT unipersonal

 It is important to emphasize the fact that a unipersonal god, who is an eternally lone person confined within his own being with no other to love, cannot experience the fullness of the interpersonal essential godly attributes of the exceedingly rich communion, love and self-giving expressed from all eternity’s past within the relationship of the three Persons of the Holy Trinity.
-The unipersonal god is dependent on his creation to express these attributes.
-He is mutable, because his creation did not exist in eternity’s past, and he is dependent on something outside his being.
+The interpersonal attributes of the Biblical God (e.g. love, communication, empathy, self-giving, etc.) have been expressed from all eternity within the relationship among the three persons of the Holy Trinity.
+On the other hand, the unipersonal god is dependent on his creation to express these attributes.
+He is not self-sufficient.
+This means that he is a changing contingent being.
+He is mutable, because his creation did not exist in eternity’s past, and he is dependent on something outside his being in order to grow into his self-realization.
 Therefore a unipersonal god cannot experience the fullness of existence.
 Since the almighty God of the universe is perfect in every way, he is self-sufficient, not needing his creation to experience loving communion with it, or to express any of his essential attributes.
 Creation does not add anything to the being of the triune God.
 The sovereign God did not create the world to satisfy an essential need he had.
 The Holy Trinity has no need for another wherein it pours out its exceeding divine love, since the other is already in the Holy Trinity.
-The eternally self-sufficient triune God is not dependent on any non-divine reality outside himself, and is immutable.
+The eternally self-sufficient triune God is not dependent on any non-divine reality outside himself.
+He is the absolute immutable transcendent God.
 Therefore, the true living God of the universe could not be a unipersonal god.

 Another imperfection in the unipersonal god is that he lacks the means of close intimate communion with his creation.
 This communion could not be provided by an angelic messenger sent by God, because this type of messenger is a localized and limited creature that could only communicate externally to one person at a time.
 In addition, an angelic messenger could not communicate with the human heart in order to effect internal divine illumination.
 The uncreated Holy Spirit of the living God is unlimited and unlocalized (Psalm 139: 7-12; Jeremiah 23: 24; Acts 17: 28).
 He communicates the divine light of God into the inmost recesses of the human hearts of many Christian persons at the same time.
 The triune God desires fellowship with his creation.
 He is relational.
 He dwells in his believing human creation by his Holy Spirit, the third person in the Holy Trinity.
 He is a God great enough to rule the universe, caring enough to live a full human life in Christ Jesus, and intimate enough to live in each Christian believer.